noweder/Kubernetes-Demos/VOTING-APP/README.md

 ```
 minikube service voting-service --url
 ```
-4- Access the URL in your web browser to access the voting app
+4- Generate the URL in your web browser to access the voting app

 5- Create the `redis` and `postgres` pods and services
 ```